Making Images Real Again: A Comprehensive Survey on Deep Image Composition: Conclusion

 \section{Conclusion}

-In this paper, we have conducted a comprehensive survey on image composition.
-Although the image composition task sounds simple, it actually requires a variety of techniques to produce a realistic and aesthetic composite image.
-We have divided the research works on image composition into object placement, image blending, image harmonization, shadow generation, based on which issues they aim to solve.
-We have discussed how to make the composite image not only realistic but also aesthetic.
-We have also introduced the approaches to fight against image composition, during which composite image generation and composite image detection could combat with each other.
-In the future, we will extend the survey to more general composition in other fields including video composition, 3D composition, text composition, audio composition, and so on.
+In this paper, we have conducted a comprehensive survey on image composition, which involves a variety of techniques to produce a realistic composite image.
+We have introduced object placement, image blending, image harmonization, shadow generation, generative image composition, and foreground object search.
+In the future, we will extend this survey to broader composition tasks in related fields, such as video composition and 3D/4D composition.